chillpert/rayex/README.md

 NVIDIA Vulkan Beta Drivers [[Download]](https://developer.nvidia.com/vulkan-driver)

 ## Deploy
-To integrate RAYEXEC to your existing C++ / CMake project follow the steps below.
+To integrate RAYEXEC in your existing C++ / CMake project, follow the steps below.

 1. Download the latest [release]().
 2. Place the **shared library objects** and the provided **include folder** somewhere inside your project.